Bayes Factors for Peri-Null Hypotheses

 The third method is to define a peri-null hypothesis whose width \( \kappa_{0} \) slowly decreases with sample size (i.e., a `shrinking peri-null hypothesis').
-For the \( t \)-test, one can take \( \kappa_{0} = c \sigma / \sqrt{n} \) for some constant \( c > 0 \) as proposed by \citet{BergerDelampady1987} except that their proposal involves a test of non-overlapping hypotheses.
+For the \( t \)-test, one can take \( \kappa_{0} = c \sigma / \sqrt{n} \) for some constant \( c > 0 \) as proposed by \citet{BergerDelampady1987}, see also \citet{rousseau2007approximating}, except that their proposal involves a test of non-overlapping hypotheses.
 More generally, consistency follows by adapting \refThm{thmLimitPerinullBf}, which depends on the Laplace approximation that becomes invalid if \( \kappa_{0} \) shrinks too quickly.
 The representation \refEq{eq:BFcorrectionfactor} shows that this consistency fix is equivalent to keeping the peri-null correction Bayes factor \( \BF_{\widetilde{0} 0} \) close to one regardless of the data.
 Note that this is attainable as \( \kappa_{0} \rightarrow 0 \) the peri-null and point-null become indistinguishable.
 In other words, the consistency of such a shrinking peri-null Bayes factor is essentially driven by the asymptotic behavior of the point-null Bayes factor; arguably, one might as well employ this point-null Bayes factor to begin with.
-One drawback of the shrinking peri-null hypothesis is that it is incoherent, because the prior distribution depends on the intended sample size.
-There could nevertheless be a pragmatic argument for tailoring the definition of the peri-null to the resolving power of an experiment.
+One drawback of the shrinking peri-null hypothesis is that it is incoherent, because the prior distribution depends on the intended sample size. \footnote{We term a Bayes factor incoherent if the result depends on whether the data are analyzed all at once or batch by batch.} There could nevertheless be a pragmatic argument for tailoring the definition of the peri-null to the resolving power of an experiment.